 In addition to uniform heating throughout, induction heating also creates its heat without an exposed heating element, making it considerably safer than using a propane torch.
 There is no open flame to burn anyone or catch anything on fire, and the coils remain cool to the touch even during the heating process.
 It also reduces the need to handle potentially volatile heating gases, which improves overall safety and helps lower that consumable cost.

-The unit plugs into most standard 480 V 3-phase receptacles found on site or on generators, making it extremely versatile regardless of what type of site you are on.
+The unit plugs into most standard 480-volt three-phase receptacles found onsite or on generators, making it extremely versatile no matter the type of jobsite.